Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Efficient ( )

-While executing a circuit on a NISQ machine, we run it for multiple shots to infer the output correctly in the presence of errors.
-In IBM machines, the maximum allowable shots for a circuit is 8192.
-For multi-modal circuits, an increased number of shots is important to reduce statistical errors in order to get an output distribution which accurately represents the amplitudes in the final state of the quantum register, right before measurement.
-However, for the purpose of relative fidelity comparison, we do not need a very high number of shots.
-We can tolerate some error since we are not interested in the absolute fidelity numbers, but their relative order.
-Using this insight, we propose executing the Clifford Dummy circuits on the device for a reduced number of shots.
-We allocate a shot budget of 200 shots for every "peak" in the noise free ideal output distribution of a Clifford Dummy circuit.
-We have access to this noise free distribution since we can simulate Clifford Dummy circuits efficiently on a classical computer.
-This strategy of increasing the number of shots with the number of output peaks minimizes statistical errors in multi-modal distributions.
-We observe that this strategy leads to results at par with the baseline (where we use 8192 shots for every Clifford Dummy circuit), for drastically reduced overhead.
+Quantum circuits are executed for thousands of trials to accurately assess the fidelity and ensure there are no sampling errors in the output distribution.
+For example, Google uses 25K shots per circuit (with up to 23 qubits) in the QAOA benchmarking studies on the Sycamore machine.
+However, for identifying the optimal pass combination, the absolute fidelity numbers are not required.
+Instead, an approximate fidelity that enables us to assess the relative performance of each pass combination against the others is sufficient to identify the optimal combination.
+Thus, we can tolerate some amount of sampling errors. \frameworkext{} leverages this insight and executes each Clifford dummy circuit for a reduced number of trials or shots.
+The default \frameworkext{} design allocates a shot budget of 100 shots for every ``peak" in the noise free ideal output distribution of a Clifford dummy circuit.
+Note that this distribution is already available.
+This strategy of adapting the number of shots with the number of output peaks minimizes statistical errors in multi-modal distributions.
+Our evaluations on real systems from IBM show that this shot reduction strategy in \frameworkext{} leads to results at par with the baseline (where we use IBM's default 8K shots for every Clifford Dummy), while drastically reducing the overheads of the search step.

-Figure \ref{fig:variation_with_shots} shows how the fidelity corresponding to the optimal pass combination as predicted by OPTRAN varies with the number of shots per peak for five workloads on IBMQ Montreal.
-Trends for OPTRAN-E-3, and OPTRAN-E-1 are similar.
-We can see that the trend is fairly stable up to 200 shots and starts wiggling a bit after that, even increasing in some cases.
-However, we take a conservative estimate and stick to 200 shots per-peak since it seems to generalize well.
+Figure \ref{fig:variation_with_shots} shows how the fidelity corresponding to the optimal pass combination as predicted by \framework{} varies with the number of shots per peak for five workloads on IBMQ Montreal.
+The trends for \frameworkext{}-3, and \frameworkext{}-1 are similar.
+Our characterization experiments demonstrate that the fidelities remain fairly stable upto 100 shots.
+However, for shots fewer than 100, we observe sharper fluctuations indicating the non-negligible impact of statistical errors.